lammichael/EnvCrypt/README.md

 * the private key (used for decryption and encryption)
 * the public key (used for encryption only)

-Keep the public key in your publically accessable repository, and your private key in your environment, hidden from the outside world.
+Keep the public key in your publicly accessible repository, and your private key in your environment, hidden from the outside world.

 For symmetric encryption, only one key for decryption and encryption is generated.